pcmichaud/micro/source/intro_en.rst

 -  To quantify effects of policies and assess them

--  Pricing and optimisation in firms
+-  Pricing and optimization in firms

-This `article <https://www.quantamagazine.org/to-build-truly-intelligent-machines-teach-them-cause-and-effect-20180515/>`_ from Judea Pearl, a pioner in AI, warns of the dangers of using data without theory (in his words, cause to effect mechanisms).
+This `article <https://www.quantamagazine.org/to-build-truly-intelligent-machines-teach-them-cause-and-effect-20180515/>`_ from Judea Pearl, a pioneer in AI, warns of the dangers of using data without theory (in his words, cause to effect mechanisms).

 Mathematical Toolbox
 ++++++++++++++++++++